Sustainable Development Goals

 Global trends

-A key measure of inclusion is the relative income poverty rate, measured by the share of a country's population living on less than half the median income.
-On average across 163 countries worldwide, 13% of the population lives below 50% of the median income.
+A key measure of inclusion is the relative income poverty rate, measured by the share of a country’s population living on less than half the median income.
+On average across some 160 countries worldwide, 13% of the population live below 50% of the median income.

 Over time, progress towards reducing this rate has been made in about two-thirds of countries.
 Although rates are highest in Latin America and the Caribbean, this is one of the regions which has made the most progress over the last years according to the UN.
 In Europe and Northern America, less than half of the countries have managed to reduce the relative income poverty rate.